stanleybak/hylaa/README.md

 We welcome external contributions to the code, although please submit high quality code with appropriate tests.
 You can contact us if you're planning to submit something and we can try to help.
 Also ensure the code passes all the existing tests before submitting it (and add your own tests for your new features).

 Hylaa's python code uses the pylint static analysis tool to ensure reasonable code cleanliness.
-Plese use this and generally try to eliminate every warning it raises.
+Please use this and generally try to eliminate every warning it raises.
 There is an included ".pylintrc" file with our pylint settings.
 Please ensure your code generally passes pylint's checks prior to submitting it.
 This is much easier if you integrate pylint into your development environment and correct the code as you are developing it.
 For the C++ code, a ".clang-format" file is in the "hylaa/glpk_interface" folder which specifies the code format that should be used with the clang static checker tool.

 Once your code is clean and passes all the tests, you can submit a pull request to our github repository: https://github.com/stanleybak/hylaa